Podcastindex-org/podcast-namespace/recommendations/recommendations.md

  - `guid` (optional - string) The GUID of this recommended content.
 Applies to *"episode"* and *"soundbite"* types only.
  - `startTime` (optional - float) The start time (in seconds) of this recommended content.
 Applies to *"soundbite"* type only.
  - `duration` (optional - float) The duration (in seconds) of this recommended content.
 Applies to *"soundbite"* type only.
+ - `relevance`  (optional - float) The relevance of this recommended content regarding this Channel or Item.
+Number must be in [0…1].
+0 is for irrelevant content, 1 is for contents that match perfectly.

 ## Basic example